Close Menu

 Database Quick Links

 Here are quick links to our school databases.
-If you are asked for a password to access it, remember the password trick I showed you!
-Or email Ms. Walsh, the Media Specialist, or send me a message on Schoology.
+If you are asked for a password to access it, remember the password trick I showed you, or message Ms. Walsh, the Media Specialist, on Schoology.
 Even if you’re not at school – we have you covered!
 Check out the video below for a quick intro on how to access and navigate through the Gale databases.

-Gale Databases include: Opposing Viewpoints (NEW!), Academic OneFile (peer-reviewed scholarly articles), General OneFile (news, magazine, journal articles), Gale E-Books/ Reference, Middle School Database)
+Gale Databases include: Opposing Viewpoints, Academic OneFile (peer-reviewed scholarly articles), General OneFile (news, magazine, journal articles), Gale E-Books/ Reference, Middle School Database)

 JSTOR is an in-depth, research database and digital library of academic journals, books, and primary sources.
 See Ms. Walsh for the password and log-in instructions.